|Coalition for the Capital Crescent Trail|

 Attending the meetings is a good way to find areas where you may be interested in helping as a volunteer.
 If you are looking for an opportunity to support the Trail, you should consider joining the Board.
 The CCCT is always looking for energetic and active Trail advocates to join the Coalition Board of Directors.
 Currently the Board has ten members including walkers, joggers and bikers; mainly residents of Silver Spring, Bethesda, Chevy Chase and Washington.

-Our meetings are normally held on the second Monday of each month at the Bethesda Library.
+Our monthly meetings are normally held on the second or third Monday of each month at the Bethesda Library.

 in Montgomery County for the Montgomery County Park Police

 In DC and anywhere in the C&O Canal NP for the National Park Service.

 Volunteer Patrollers do not engage in enforcement actions; they monitor, inform, educate and call Park Rangers or Police as needed.

 If you use the trail regularly you will see trail needs where a "random act of kindness and senseless beauty" can make a difference in your neighborhood.
 Acts can be as simple as pulling a few weeds that are crowding the trail, picking up litter someone else has thoughtlessy left behind, or reporting an unsafe trail condition (See our SAFETY page for reporting instructions).
 We will continue to press local agencies to do the "heavy lifting" of trail maintenance, but volunteer support is becoming increasingly needed to catch the many small but important things that fall between the cracks.

 Join with several of your friends to schedule a short trail clean up in your neighborhood.
 If you see a group volunteer opportunity you are interested in organizing, contact us.
 We can help you advertise for volunteers and can give some recognition to your group.